benwerd/technology-assessment/Rubric.md

 - Has the vendor ever engaged in union-busting?
 - Are there public reports or is there whistleblowing around treatment of its workers?
 (Has it ever been sued for wage discrimination, for example?)

+## Documentation, training, and ecosystem

+- Does the vendor offer comprehensive documentation?
+- Is the documentation accessible by the members of your team who will use or gain from your product?
+- Does the vendor offer training?
+For what price?
+- Is third party documentation and training available?
+- Is there an ecosystem of service providers surrounding this product?

 ## Cost

 - What is the up-front and ongoing price of this product?